Quinoa and Vegetable Veggie Meatballs

 Instructions

-• First cook the quinoa in about 1/2 liter of salted water, according to the instructions on the package, then drain, and let it cool well before using.
+• Cook the quinoa in about 1/2 liter of salted water or according to the instructions on the package, then drain and let cool.

-• While the quinoa cools, wash all the vegetables, chop finely (excluding the peas, which you can leave whole) and sauté them in a little olive oil.
+• While the quinoa cools, wash all the vegetables, chop them finely (excluding the peas, which you can leave whole), and sauté them in a little olive oil.

-• Mix the quinoa with the sautéed vegetables, the minced parsley, the grated cheese, and the eggs, then season with a little salt and pepper.
+• Mix the quinoa with the sautéed vegetables, coarsely chopped parsley, grated cheese, and eggs, then season with a little salt and pepper.

 • Add the breadcrumbs only at the end if necessary: the dough must be moist but not wet, otherwise the meatballs may crumble during cooking.
-Form with the meatball or croquette shapes by hand, and heat about an inch of olive oil to cook the meatballs until fully browned.
+Use your hands to shape the meatballs, and heat about an inch of olive oil to cook the meatballs until golden and crispy.
+Be extra mindful of flipping the meatballs gently so they don't fall apart.

 • Serve hot or cold, with a nice fresh salad as a side dish.